 Léonce Byimana, MPH

-Léonce Byimana joined TASSC in July 2017, bringing 10 years of experience in Human Services and Program Management.
+Léonce joined TASSC in July 2017, bringing 10 years of experience in Human Services and Program Management.
 He came to TASSC from the Western New York Center for Survivors of Torture at the Jewish Family Service of Buffalo and Erie County where he worked as the Program Director.
-He is a Health Professional and a Human Rights activist with degrees in Clinical Psychology, Public Health and Conflict Resolution.
-He has worked with local NGOs in Rwanda and International NGOs like Handicap International, Partners in Health, Clinton Health Access Initiative and Delagua Health/UK.
-His work was mainly with Orphans and Vulnerable Children (OVC), HIV/AIDS patients, PTSD clients and torture survivors.
+He is a health professional and a human rights activist with degrees in Clinical Psychology, Public Health and Conflict Resolution.
+He has worked with local NGOs in Rwanda and international NGOs like Handicap International, Partners in Health, Clinton Health Access Initiative and Delagua Health/UK.
+He is passionate about working with vulnerable populations, including orphans and vulnerable Children (OVC), HIV/AIDS patients, PTSD clients and torture survivors.

 Jennifer Isely, MSW, LGSW